gridsum/DataflowEx/README-beta.md

 block or dataflow? （and their linking) when should I use block level linking and when should I use flow level linking

 ### 2. What you should know about DataflowOptions

+One thing that we touched but haven't yet explored is the option class of DataflowEx.

 when to use Default and when not